“I’M MAD AS HELL. AND I DON’T WANT TAKE IT ANYMORE.”

 How in the world do we get out ???
 How do we look ahead and plot a future where we don’t continue to degenerate into a global surveillance society?
 These are cardinal questions of enormous proportions and funny enough can be summarized in one thought.
 Demanding a return to the respect of people’s privacy in a complete way.

 And this should be an active not passive affair.
 The memory of Peter Finch in the great 1976 film “Network” urging/demanding that everyone to resist by screaming at the top of their lungs that they are fed up and can’t take it anymore is a good start.
 That you’ve got to say “I’m a human being goddammit – my life has value.
 I’m mad as hell…”

 But, of course, this is just the start.

 (To be continued)

 Being an entrepreneur always comes with a long list of challenges.
 The ups, downs, twists and turns can drive any business owner crazy and having to navigate the unknown waters of a new venture, where can they turn?
-Follow Mezu's CEO, Yuval Brisker, as he shares his deep rooted experience as an entrepreneur, growing organizations, and working through the quirks that challenge business owners today.
+Follow Alviere's CEO, Yuval Brisker, as he shares his deep rooted experience as an entrepreneur, growing organizations, and working through the quirks that challenge business owners today.
 No cup of coffee needed, just A Jolt of Yuvalocity.